SURGICAL TECHNOLOGIST

 Selective Enrollment

-The Surgical Technologist program has a selective application process.
+Our accredited Surgical Technology program has a selective application process.
 Meeting the minimum requirements does not guarantee you will be accepted into the program.
 From the pool of applicants, those who are considered most qualified for the study and practice of surgical technology will be admitted.

 Professional Licensure Disclosure